-Now, the most common question related to Bcc that is often asked by most Outlook users is how they can add a Bcc in an Outlook email.
-Well, here we have the answer for you.
+One of the most frequently asked questions from Outlook users pertains to adding a Bcc in an Outlook email.
+Fortunately, we have the answer for you right here.

-Adding Bcc recipient in Outlook is very easy, but first, you’ll have to ensure that the Bcc address line is displaying in your MS Outlook, and if it is, then follow the below steps:
+Adding a Bcc recipient in Outlook is a straightforward process.
+However, before you proceed, make sure that the Bcc address line is visible in your MS Outlook.
+Once it's visible, follow the steps below:

-Using any of the above methods, you can easily add Bcc recipient in your Outlook emails automatically.
+By employing any of the aforementioned techniques, you can effortlessly include a Bcc recipient in your Outlook emails automatically.